ItsKkr/Tic-Tac-Toe-with-AI/README.md

 # TicTacToe

-An unbeatable AI tic-tac-toe game using the *min-max algorithm.
-Uses **alpha-beta pruning* to decrease the number of nodes that are evaluated by the min-max algorithm in its search tree and *depth in score* for smarter moves making the AI fast.
+An unbeatable AI tic-tac-toe game using the **min-max algorithm**.
+Uses **alpha-beta pruning** to decrease the number of nodes that are evaluated by the min-max algorithm in its search tree and **depth in score** for smarter moves making the AI fast.

 ### Instructions to run: